vivaria/edisonrul.ing/docs/source/cards/m/morphtronic-repair-unit.md

 ### Card Rulings

-●Sending a “Morphtronic” monster to the GY is a cost to activate “Morphtronic Repair Unit.”
+*   Sending a “Morphtronic” monster to the GY is a cost to activate “Morphtronic Repair Unit.”
 The effect targets 1 “Morphtronic” monster in your GY.
-●There must be a “Morphtronic” monster in your GY in order to activate “Morphtronic Repair Unit.”
+*   There must be a “Morphtronic” monster in your GY in order to activate “Morphtronic Repair Unit.”
 However, as long as there is an eligible target in your GY, you can send a “Morphtronic” monster from your hand to the GY,and then target the monster you just sent.
 If there are no “Morphtronic” monsters in your GY, you can't do this.